 Australian Book Review (ABR) is one of Australia’s leading cultural magazines.
 Created in 1961, it publishes reviews, essays, commentaries and new creative writing.
-The magazine is national in readership, authorship, distribution, partners and influence.
+The magazine is national in readership, authorship, distribution, and partners.
 It is available in print and via ABR Online.
 ABR’s diverse programs include three prestigious international prizes, writers’ fellowships each worth $7,500, special issues, national events, and paid editorial internships.

 ABR is a fully independent non-profit organisation.
 Its primary aims are several: to foster high critical standards; to provide an outlet for fine new writing; and to contribute to the preservation of literary values and a full appreciation of Australia’s literary heritage.

-ABR is committed to highlighting the strengths critical and creative writing around Australia and presenting them to an international audience.
-The magazine is unusually open to new talent, including younger writers and critics.
+ABR is committed to highlighting the strengths of critical and creative writing around Australia and presenting them to an international audience.
+The magazine is open to new talent, including younger writers and critics.
 We pay for everything we publish – print and online – and our rates have more than doubled in the past two years.

 ABR is a bona fide Deductible Gift Recipient (DGR).
 All donations of $2 or more are tax deductible.
 We have a successful philanthropy program which has helped to transform this magazine in recent years.
 Our many Patrons are listed elsewhere on the website.